Near IR / Mid IR

 - Industrial process control and medical diagnostics with IR lamps.

-- Multi-pass systems such as Herriot Cells, White Cells and FTIR spectroscopy.
+- Multi-pass systems such as Herriott Cells, White Cells and FTIR spectroscopy.

-Our copper mirrors with reflective gold coating offer a broad consistent reflectivity in the infrared spectrum, perfect for fiber laser mirrors.
+Our copper mirrors with reflective gold coating offer a broad consistent reflectivity in the infrared spectrum, perfect for fiber and disc laser mirrors working at 1030nm – 1800nm.
 Gold coated copper mirrors are also ideal for reflecting broad band infrared radiation such as in IR spectroscopy, or where multi-wavelength or tunable laser sources are used.

-Gold coated mirrors or molybdenum mirrors, which combine high reflectivity and chemical inertness, are perfect for QCL applications.
-Metal mirrors for multi pass gas cells have been a speciality of Laser Beam Products for more than 20 years.
+Gold coated mirrors which combine high reflectivity and chemical inertness, are perfect for QCL applications.
+Metal mirrors for multi pass gas cells have been a speciality of LBP Optics for more than 20 years.

 Our protected silver coated mirrors based on aluminium or copper substrates can give good infrared reflectivity (99%) and visible reflectivity (99%).
-The visible reflectivity of a silver coated mirror is useful for alignment and adjustment with a visible laser diode.
+The visible reflectivity of a silver coated mirror is useful for alignment and adjustment with visible metrology equipment.

 The chemical inertness of our gold plated mirrors finds uses in environmental monitoring of gases - such as in chimneys, flues and pipes - and of liquids where other mirror coatings would be destroyed.